-Bassoon Harp Saxophone

-Cello Harpsichord Trombone

-Clarinet Horn Trumpet

-Composition Oboe Tuba

-Double Bass Organ Viola
+Bassoon Saxophone Harp Cello Harpsichord Trombone Clarinet Horn Trumpet Oboe Composition Tuba Double Bass Organ Viola Flute/Piccolo Violin Percussion Guitar Piano

-Flute/Piccolo Percussion Violin

-Guitar Piano

-Students enrolled for one unit of applied music receive one-half hour of instruction per week.
-Those enrolled for two units receive one hour of instruction per week.
+Students enrolled will receive one hour of private instruction per week.
 Lessons will not be made up if they fall on legal or special holidays.
 Lessons otherwise missed will not be made up unless the instructor is notified 24 hours in advance of the scheduled time.